viega/hatrack/README.md

 - That highly parallel tables cannot shrink as items are deleted.

-- That there is no way to get both lock-freedom and O(1) operations.
+- That there is no way to get both lock-freedom and amortized O(1) operations, with a low constant.

 - That it's not possible to get a view / an iterator on the table that gives a consistent, "moment in time" snapshot of the hash table